shareloqs/MPSDynamics/docs/src/convergence.md

 ## Common pitfalls

 ### Hard cut-off in the spectral density function
 The cutoff frequency $\omega_c$ in the spectral density function has to be selected in order to incorporate all of the relevant frequencies.
-It is to be noted that, for spectral densities belonging to the Szego class[^chin_exact_2010], the cutoff frenquency $\omega_c$ also determines the asymptotic values to which the chain coefficients converge [^woods_mappings_2014]
+It is to be noted that, for spectral densities belonging to the Szegö class[^chin_exact_2010], the cutoff frenquency $\omega_c$ also determines the asymptotic values to which the chain coefficients converge [^woods_mappings_2014].
+Therefore, if we want to reach translational invariance (converged values) in the chain coefficients, then we need to specify a cutoff.
+To avoid ringing effects, it is a good choice to select a spectral density function that approaches zero before the cutoff frequency.

-### MPS gauge choice

 # References
 [^woods_simulating_2015]: Woods, M. P.; Cramer, M.; Plenio, M. B. Simulating Bosonic Baths with Error Bars.
 Phys.
 Rev. Lett.
 2015, 115 (13), 130401. https://doi.org/10.1103/PhysRevLett.115.130401.